CONFOTUR Tax Benefits Explained: Save $50K+ on DR Property

 For a deeper comparison of DR investment zones, see our analysis of Samaná vs. Punta Cana for 2025 investment.

-Key Takeaway: CONFOTUR doesn't just save you money at closing — it fundamentally changes the math on rental property investment by eliminating income tax for a full decade.
-That's the difference between a 5% net yield and a 7%+ net yield in the early years of ownership.
+Key Takeaway: CONFOTUR doesn't just save you money at closing — it fundamentally changes the math on rental property investment by eliminating rental income tax for a full 15 years.
+That's the difference between a 5% net yield and a 7%+ net yield throughout the holding period.

 Frequently Asked Questions